Business and Organization Guidance

 - Identify essential business functions, essential jobs or roles, and critical elements within your supply chains (e.g., raw materials, suppliers, subcontractor services/products, and logistics) required to maintain business operations.
 Plan for how your business will operate if there is increasing absenteeism or these supply chains are interrupted.

 - Set up authorities, triggers, and procedures for activating and terminating the company’s infectious disease outbreak response plan, altering business operations (e.g., changing or closing operations), and transferring business knowledge to key employees.
 Work closely with your local public health officials to identify these triggers.

-- Establish a process to communicate information to employees and business partners on your infectious disease outbreak response plans and latest COVID-19 information.
+- Establish a process to communicate information to employees and to business partners on your infectious disease outbreak response plans and latest COVID-19 information.
 Anticipate employee fear, anxiety, rumors, and misinformation, and plan communications accordingly.

 - In some communities, early childhood programs and K-12 schools may be dismissed, particularly if COVID-19 worsens.
 Determine how you will operate if absenteeism spikes from increases in sick employees, those who stay home to care for sick family members, and those who must stay home to watch their children if schools are closed.
 Businesses and other employers should prepare to institute flexible workplace and leave policies for these employees.

 - Local conditions will influence decisions public health officials make regarding community-level strategies; employers should take the time now to learn about plans in place in each community where they have a business.

 - If there is evidence of a U.S. COVID-19 outbreak, consider canceling non-essential business travel per CDC travel guidance.

 - Travel restrictions may be enacted by other countries that may limit the ability of employees to return home if they become sick while on travel status.